szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Jester's Chain +4 more distinctive (1404) (BG2EE EET)

-Now increases the caster levels by 2 if they are Jesters and does not prevent spellcasting.
+Now increases the caster levels by 2 if they are Jesters, and does not prevent spellcasting.
 Xgatt's Casting Level EEex mod is required for that specific benefit to stack with others.

 </details>